Jimmy90s/Jimmy90s/README.md

  # :sunny:  👋
- Hi, I’m James Laurie and I’m interested in starting a career in Data Analysis / Data Science 💻
+ Hi, I’m James Laurie and am interested in starting a career in Data Analysis / Data Science 💻

 Alwaying learning something new and while fun at it.